awslabs/data-on-eks/website/docs/gen-ai/inference/Mistral-7b-inf2.md

 The Gradio UI application is containerized and the container image is stored in [data-on-eks](https://gallery.ecr.aws/data-on-eks/gradio-app) public repository.
 The Gradio app container internally points to the `mistral-service` that's running on port 8000.

-The Dockerfile for the above image is available at `data-on-eks/gen-ai/inference/gradio-ui/Dockerfile-app-mistral` path.
+The Dockerfile for the above image is available at `data-on-eks/gen-ai/inference/gradio-ui/Dockerfile-gradio-app-mistral` path.

+This is an optional step for this deployment.
 You can also customize the Gradio UI app according to your design requirements.
 To build a custom Gradio app Docker image, please run the below commands.
 Please make sure to change the image `tag` and custom `Dockerfile` name accordingly.

 ```bash